Encoding & Optimization for Multilingual SMS

 For a message fully encoded in GSM-7, the maximum length is 160 characters (one segment).

 If the message exceeds 160 characters (using GSM-7), the system splits it into multiple segments (concatenated SMS).
-In that case, each segment typically allows about 153 characters (because part of the message payload is used for concatenation metadata).
+In that case, each segment typically allows about 153 characters.
+Part of the message payload is used for concatenation metadata.

-The following table lists the characters supported by the GSM-7 character set.
-These are recognized as standard SMS characters, although their display on the recipient’s mobile phone may vary depending on the handset’s compatibility and font support.
+You see the full GSM-7 character set in the table below.
+These are recognized as standard SMS characters.
+Display may vary depending on the handset's compatibility and font support.

-The characters listed below are included in the GSM-7 character set but require an escape sequence when used in an SMS message, which means each counts as two characters toward the total message length:
+The following characters are in the GSM-7 set but require an escape sequence.
+Each escape-sequence character counts as two characters toward the total message length:

 ^, {, }, \, [, ], ~, |,